chriseteka/aviron/README.md

 The *ClamAV client* communicates through a <i>Socket</i> with the clamd daemon.

-Just with the *ClamAV client* you can write simple AV scan jobs for files or directories.
-The optional quarantine module can move/copy infected files automatically to a quarantine directory.
+With just the *ClamAV client*, you can create simple antivirus scan jobs for files or directories.
+The optional quarantine module can automatically move or copy infected files to a designated quarantine directory.

 For more sophisticated scanners file watchers offer realtime support and CPU limiters allow the precise control of the clamd daemons CPU usage.